Summary of Significant Accounting Policies and Estimates

-The Company assesses the impairment of long-lived assets whenever events or changes in circumstances indicate that their carrying value may not be recoverable from the estimated future cash flows expected to result from their use or eventual disposition.
+The Company assesses the impairment of long-lived assets whenever events or changes in circumstances indicate that their carrying value may not be recoverable from the estimated future cash flows expected to result from the Company’s use or eventual disposition.
 If estimates of future undiscounted net cash flows are insufficient to recover the carrying value of the assets, the Company will record an impairment loss in the amount by which the carrying value of the assets exceeds the fair value.
 If the assets are determined to be recoverable, but the useful lives are shorter than originally estimated, the Company will depreciate or amortize the net book value of the assets over the newly determined remaining useful lives.
-None of the Company’s property and equipment or intangible assets were impaired as of December 31, 2016 and 2015.
-Accordingly, no impairment loss has been recognized in the years ended December 31, 2016, 2015, and 2014.
+None of the Company’s property and equipment or intangible assets were impaired as of December 31, 2018 and 2017.
+No impairment loss has been recognized in the years ended December 31, 2018 and 2017.

 The Company records goodwill when the purchase price of an acquisition exceeds the fair value of the net tangible and identified intangible assets acquired.
 We perform an annual impairment assessment in the fourth quarter of each year, or more frequently if indicators of potential impairment exist, which includes evaluating qualitative and quantitative factors to assess the likelihood of an impairment of goodwill.
 We perform impairment tests using a fair value approach when necessary.
-None of the Company’s goodwill was impaired as of December 31, 2016 and 2015.
-Accordingly, no impairment loss has been recognized in the years ended December 31, 2016, 2015, and 2014.
-For further discussion of goodwill, see Note 4 Equipois Acquisition.
+None of the Company’s goodwill was impaired as of December 31, 2018 and 2017.
+No impairment loss has been recognized in the years ended December 31, 2018 and 2017.

 We generally account for warrants issued in connection with debt and equity financings as a component of equity, unless the warrants include a conditional obligation to issue a variable number of shares or there is a deemed possibility that we may need to settle the warrants in cash.

-We account for business combinations under the acquisition method of accounting in accordance with ASC 805, Business Combinations, where the total purchase price is allocated to the tangible and identified intangible assets acquired and liabilities assumed based on their estimated fair values.
+We account for business combinations under the acquisition method of accounting in accordance with Accounting Standards Codification or ASC, 805, Business Combinations, where the total purchase price is allocated to the tangible and identified intangible assets acquired and liabilities assumed based on their estimated fair values.
 The purchase price is allocated using the information currently available, and may be adjusted, up to one-year from the acquisition date, after obtaining more information regarding, among other things, asset valuations, liabilities assumed and revisions to preliminary estimates.

 Contingent consideration, if any, is recorded at the acquisition date based upon the estimated fair value of the contingent payments.
 The fair value of the contingent consideration is re-measured each reporting period with any adjustments in fair value being recognized in loss from operations.